jonassode/UnCiv-Australia-Mod/README.md

   - Flinders Chase National Park (Kangaroo Island, South Australia): Home to iconic Remarkable Rocks and Admirals Arch.
   - Cradle Mountain-Lake St Clair National Park (Tasmania): Part of the Tasmanian Wilderness World Heritage Area, known for its rugged mountains, ancient rainforests, and glacial lakes.
   - Noosa Everglades (Queensland): A unique subtropical marshland with a network of branching waterways.
-- Unique Improvement: "Outback Station"**
+- New Improvement: "Outback Station"**
   - Can be built on desert and plains.
   - Provides Food and Production; extra bonuses if adjacent to sheep or cattle.
   - Later gains Gold when Railroad technology is unlocked.